abrown25/qvalue/README.md

 This is an implementation of the qvalue package (Alan Dabney, John D. Storey and with assistance from Gregory R. Warnes (). qvalue: Q-value estimation for false discovery rate control.
 R package version 1.34.0.) which is designed for use with large datasets where memory or computation time may be an issue with R.

 Given a whitespace separated table (specified by --input or as the last option on the command line) and a column number (--col, default = 1), the program will write a new file where the equivalent q values are in the last column.
-The --param flag specifies a file to write parameter values calculated to estimate these q values, this file can be copied and pasted into R to produce diagnostic plots.
+The --param flag specifies a file to write parameter values used to estimate these q values, this file can be copied and pasted into R to produce diagnostic plots.

 This program uses a different spline fitting algorithm to that used by the qvalue package.
-If exact replication of qvalue results is need, then this can be produced by running the program twice.
+If exact replication of qvalue results is needed, then this can be produced by running the program twice.
 First, run the code with the --param flag specified.
 Paste the parameter output into R and then run the program again, this time specifying pi0 with the --pi0 flag.

 ### Binaries